Nikesha Breeze

 New Editions

-Richard Levy Editions is pleased to announce two new editions by Nikesha Breeze.
-Published in support of Nikesha Breeze, Living Histories for the 25th edition of the Biennale of Sydney, the official release date is March 14, 2026.
-Prior to March 14, these editions are available as a pre release benefit for donors supporting Living Histories in Sydney.
-All proceeds from pre release purchases support the artist.
-Support Living Histories here.
+Richard Levy Editions is pleased to announce two limited editions by Nikesha Breeze.
+These editions were published in support of Nikesha Breeze, Living Histories for the 25th edition of the Biennale of Sydney.

-A limited edition of 50 archival pigment prints of Breeze’s iconic painting Isadora and Mary Noe Freeman (left) from the artist’s Archival Portraiture series is available to the first fifty donor contributions of $350 ($500–$950 value).
-This limited edition measures 20 x 16 inches.
+Breeze’s iconic painting Isadora and Mary Noe Freeman (left) from the artist’s Archival Portraiture is released as an edition of 50 archival pigment prints on Maob lasal paper.
 The Archival Portraiture series transforms early unique photographic records into life-sized paintings that honor Black ancestors whose stories were overlooked in their time.

-A very special limited edition bronze mask (right) is available to the first ten donor contributions of $5,000 ($5,000–$15,000 value).
-This limited edition bronze measures 7.865 x 4.75 x 3.865 inches and is from an edition of 18.
-The mask was cast at Stratton Studios in Philadephia from an artist proof created in Ghana.
+A very special limited edition bronze mask (right) is offered as in an edition of 18.
+The mask was cast from an artist proof created in Ghana and produced at Stratton Studios in Philadephia, PA.
 The original 108 Death Masks: A Communal Prayer for Peace and Justice were formed in clay over a 108-day vigil during which the artist created a mask each day.
-The installation was later cast in West African bronze in Ghana, commissioned by and installed permanently at the Equal Justice Initiative’s Freedom Monument Sculpture Park in Montgomery, Alabama.
+Tis artwork was later cast in West African bronze in Ghana, commissioned by and installed permanently at the Equal Justice Initiative’s Freedom Monument Sculpture Park in Montgomery, Alabama.
 108 Death Masks: A Communal Prayer for Peace and Justice honors the six million lives lost in enslavement in the United States.